nftchance/royalty-hate/README.md

 # Royalty Hate

-This project demonstrates a very simple way to bypass [RariChains](https://rarichain.org/) ["Royalty Mechanism"](https://rari.docs.caldera.dev/royalty#defining-an-nft-sale) with a simple escrow contract.
+This project demonstrates a very simple way to bypass [Rari Chains](https://rarichain.org/) ["Royalty Mechanism"](https://rari.docs.caldera.dev/royalty#defining-an-nft-sale) with a simple escrow contract.

-> [!CAUTION]
-> Under no circumstances should you deploy this contract yourself.
-Please give Rari an opportunity to correct their claim and issues that exist in the model.
-Further, there is a deliberate bug left in the contract to dissuade you from sending it and deploying whenever you please.
-This code is offered without guarantee, assurance, nor liability.
-This should only be used for education purposes.

-This contract utilizes standard Solidity and does not break any assumptions held on the blockchain, general or RariChains.
-Instead, the RariFoundation simply hasn't been completely honest about the state of development nor the "benefits" of the chain they have developed.
+This contract utilizes standard Solidity and does not break any assumptions held on the blockchain, in general or on Rari Chain.
+Instead, the Rari Foundation simply hasn't been honest about the state of development nor the "benefits" of the chain they have developed.

+If you are looking into the development of a "royalty enforcing" blockchain and cannot find a way to beat these contracts you do not deserve to call your blockchain a "royalty enforcing" chain nor should you pretend that you can build one when interfacing with users.

 > [!WARNING]
-> The contract you are browsing is only one of the many ways to prove that their claims are less than truthful and have been said in an attempt to goat creators into entering an ecosystem that does not truly have their best interests at heart.
+> The repository you are browsing contains many proof of concepts that visualize the claims are less than truthful and have been said in an attempt to goad creators into entering an ecosystem that does not truly have their best interests at heart.
 >
-> This is the Foundations response to royalty bypassing:
+> This is Rari Foundations response to royalty bypassing:
 >
 > "Regarding people wrapping NFTs to bypass royalties, there is the ability to block or make it harder to interact with wrapped contracts, but that will be up to the DAO to decide, as the chain will be community-governed."
 >